 Any devices are designed to facilitate work and improve its quality, and general order manual sharpening remains the same:

 1. The process begins with a coarse or medium-grained bar, which is laid on a plane.
-It is desirable to ensure its fixation.
+It is advisable to ensure its fixation.

-2. The knife blade is brought to the abrasive surface at an angle, half sharpening angle.
-The main task is to ensure the constancy of the angle throughout the event.
+2. The knife blade is brought to the abrasive surface at an angle, equal to half sharpening angle.
+The main task is to ensure a constant angle throughout the event.

-3. With a smooth movement with light pressure, the blade moves from the beginning to the end of the bar in the direction “away from you”.
+3. With a smooth movement with light pressure, the blade moves from the beginning to the end of the block in the direction “away from you.”
 The edge of the bar must always be perpendicular to the direction of movement of the blade.
-It is impossible to allow the blade to break off at the end of the stone.
+Do not allow the blade to break off at the end of the stone.

-4. After reaching the edge of the bar, the movement is carried out in the opposite direction, while the sharp edge must always be on the surface of the abrasive.
-Direction change is provided by turning the handle.
+4. After reaching the edge of the bar, movement is carried out in the opposite direction, while the sharp edge must always be on the surface of the abrasive.
+Changing direction is achieved by turning the handle.

-6. Next, a bar of medium grain is taken, but with smaller grains.
-Sharpening continues, but the movements are carried out at first only “away from you” until the metal shines on one side, and then the second side is also processed.
+6. Next, take a medium-grained block, but with smaller grains.
+Sharpening continues, but the movements are carried out initially only “from oneself” until the metal shines on one side, and then the second side is also processed.

-7. A fine-grained bar is taken and the blade is processed until a mirror surface appears.
+7. A fine-grained block is taken and the blade is processed until a mirror surface appears.

-8. If a small burr remains, then sharpening is completed using a grinding stone with a very fine grit.
-Some experienced people prefer to use instead of such a bar leather belt.
-It perfectly polishes the blade of the knife.
+8. If a small burr remains, sharpening is completed by using a very fine grit sanding block.
+Some experienced people prefer to use instead of such a block leather belt.
+It polishes the knife blade perfectly.

 Homemade devices

-Home craftsmen make sharpening tools various designs, but they all include 2 main elements - abrasive block and knife attachment mechanism.
-A ready-made abrasive block is best suited for adaptation, but you can also make it yourself.
+Home craftsmen make sharpening devices various designs, but they all include 2 main elements - abrasive stone and knife fastening mechanism.
+A ready-made abrasive block is best suited for the device, but you can also make it yourself.

-To do this, sandpaper of different grain sizes is glued onto glass with a thickness of at least 4 mm.
-The connection can be secured with double-sided tape.
+To do this, sandpaper of different grain sizes is glued to glass with a thickness of at least 4 mm.
+The connection can be ensured with double-sided tape.

-One of the most simple fixtures is being done from 2 triangular wooden blocks.
+One of the most simple devices done from 2 wooden blocks of triangular shape.
 They are fastened together with thumbscrews.
-An abrasive bar is clamped between the wooden elements at the right angle.
+An abrasive block is clamped between the wooden elements at the desired angle.
 This angle is set strictly according to the protractor.

-When turning a knife on such a device, the blade must be constantly held strictly vertical.
-Naturally, it is much easier to provide such a direction than to constantly direct the knife at an angle.
+When sharpening a knife on such a device, the blade must be constantly held strictly vertical.
+Naturally, ensuring such a direction is much easier than constantly guiding the knife at an angle.

 Movable structure

 To improve the quality of sharpening, it is necessary to fix not only the abrasive, but also the knife.
-Such a device can also be made by hand.
+You can also make such a device yourself.
 It is assembled on a flat, horizontal, massive surface.
-The device consists of 2 parts - rigidly fixed abrasive block at the right angle(similar to a fixed structure) and carts on wheels(rollers) with a horizontally fixed knife.
+The device consists of 2 parts - rigidly fixed abrasive stone at the desired angle(similar to a fixed structure) and trolleys on wheels(on rollers) with a knife fixed horizontally.

-The trolley moves manually along the guide rail. hand provided and slight blade pressure to the abrasive surface.
-This ensures the correct sharpening angle and eliminates the need to provide the desired direction manually.
+The trolley moves manually along a guide rail.
+Provided by hand light pressure on the blade to the abrasive surface.
+This ensures the desired sharpening angle and eliminates the need to provide the desired direction manually.

-Direction change can be made different ways.
-The easiest is to make a cart with wheels at the top and bottom.
-At the end of the bar, the trolley simply turns over.
+Direction changes can be made different ways.
+The simplest one is to make a cart with wheels at the top and bottom.
+When the bar ends, the cart simply turns over.

-1. A knife is fixed on the platform with the possibility of regulation.
-It is set to the required angle and fixed permanently.
-The abrasive bar is mounted on a movable bar mounted on a vertical support.
+1. A knife is fixed on the platform with the possibility of adjustment.
+It is adjusted to the required angle and fixed permanently.
+The abrasive bar is installed on a movable rod mounted on a vertical support.
 It moves strictly horizontally.
-Sharpening is provided by moving the abrasive relative to the knife blade.
+Sharpening is achieved by moving the abrasive relative to the knife blade.

-2. It is fixed on a fixed frame, but the bar can be moved along the guide to set the desired sharpening angle.
-The knife is installed in a movable table, and is fixed with a magnetic holder, which makes it possible to turn it over.
+2. It is fixed on a fixed frame, but the block can be moved along the guide to set the desired sharpening angle.
+The knife is installed in a movable table, and is secured with a magnetic holder, which makes it possible to turn it over.

 DIY example

-An example is the technology self-manufacturing grinding attachment - analogue Lansky sharpeners.
+An example is the technology self-made sharpening accessory - analogue Lansky sharpeners.
 It has a standard design.

-A knife is fixed on a horizontal base, and its fastening provides magnet.
-The emery element is located on the rod, along which it can move perpendicular to the knife.
-The guide rod is installed in the holes of the upright.
+The knife is fixed on a horizontal base, and its fastening is ensured by magnet.
+The sanding element is located on a rod along which it can move perpendicular to the knife.
+The guide rod is installed in the holes of the vertical post.

-These holes are drilled at an angle to the surface of the rack and thus set a certain angle to the rod.
-Several holes are drilled vertically in the rack and by rearranging the guide, you can still change the sharpening angle.
+These holes are drilled at an angle to the surface of the post and thus set a certain angle for the rod.
+Several holes are drilled vertically in the rack and by moving the guide you can also change the sharpening angle.

 Manufacturing adaptations are carried out in the following order:

-1. On the base plate ( , board, a metal sheet) on the edge rails are installed limiting the displacement of the knife in the transverse direction.
-One of them is fastened in the slots on the screws with a “lamb” for fixing knives with different blade widths.
+1. On the base plate (, board, a metal sheet) on the edge slats are installed, limiting the displacement of the knife in the transverse direction.
+One of them is mounted in slots with thumbscrews for fixing knives with different blade widths.
 In the center of the knife location area is fixed magnet.

-2. The emery bar is fixed on two segments of the corner, which are fastened with studs.
-Holes are drilled on both sides of this part for installation on a rod.
+2. The emery block is secured on two pieces of corner, which are fastened with pins.
+Holes are drilled on both sides of this part for installation on the rod.

-3. Steel rod with a diameter of 10-15 mm is passed through the indicated holes, and a limiter to prevent the fall of the bar. cut at the other end thread.
+3. Steel rod with a diameter of 10-15 mm is passed through the indicated holes, and is installed at the end limiter to prevent the block from falling.
+The other end is cut thread.

-4. On an aluminum U-profile 30-50 mm wide, 5-6 holes are drilled with a diameter 1-2 mm larger than the diameter of the rod.
-Holes are drilled at an angle corresponding to the sharpening angles, taking into account the height of the location on the rack.
+4. On an aluminum U-shaped profile 30-50 mm wide, 5-6 holes are drilled with a diameter 1-2 mm larger than the diameter of the rod.
+The holes are drilled at an angle corresponding to the sharpening angles, taking into account the height of the location on the rack.

-5. The rod is set in the right hole and fixed bolts.
+5. The rod is installed in the correct hole and fixed bolts.

 This device works in the following way: